felwal/felwal.github.io/content/about.md

 ## About this site

-This website is designed and developed by me, built with [Hugo](https://gohugo.io/).
-You can view the source on [Github](https://github.com/felwal/felwal.github.io/).
+This website is designed and [developed](https://github.com/felwal/felwal.github.io/) by me, built with Hugo.